cbvargas5/ItineraryApp/README.md

 Lee McHale - https://github.com/leemch

 ## Contributing
-To contribute to Ethereum Wallet, follow these steps:
+To contribute to NightOut, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.